KiwiAttack/HomeLab/README.md

 ### Persistent Storage

-* **NFS (Network File System)**: Used for providing persistent storage to stateful applications like Wiki.js and PostgreSQL.
+* **NFS (Network File System)**: Used for providing persistent storage to stateful applications like Wiki.js and Vaultwarden.
 The NFS server is located at `192.168.178.200`.

 ### Secret Management

-* **Mozilla SOPS**: Secrets are encrypted using SOPS and stored in the Git repository.
+* **Mozilla SOPS**: Sensitive data (like database passwords and API keys) are encrypted using SOPS and stored in the Git repository.
 Flux's Kustomize controller is configured to decrypt these secrets before applying them to the cluster, ensuring sensitive information remains encrypted at rest and in transit.

 ## Applications